 The Logo: XO Balm wanted to be cute as a button, literally, and design a tin that people would want to reuse, reducing landfill waste.

-Consideration of the three pillars for sustainability; environmental, social and economic, is built into the XO Balm business plan.
-These sustainability practices are an important part of the XO Balm business, to help people, protect resources and prepare for the future.
+Consideration of the three pillars for sustainability; environmental, social and economic, is built into the XO Balm business plan, to help people, protect resources and prepare for the future.

 XO Balm has supported local UK businesses, with packaging components, ingredients, testing and manufacturing all sourced from smaller UK suppliers.
-We are also an ongoing supporter of the Oxfordshire charity Give Bees a Chance, who’s work allows healthy bee populations to live and grow.
+XO Balm supports bee friendly charities, who’s work allows healthy bee populations to live and grow.

 The Packaging: It was important XO Balm had functional and attractive packaging, and free from single-use plastic.
-The mirror in the lid is perfect for an on-the-go bag solution, while the tin is hardwearing, the colours unisex, and the logo not overly branded.
-The dimensions of the tin were designed specifically to fit through a postbox, enabling us to offer free shipping in the UK and no missed delivery cards and a lower carbon footprint from fewer delivery attempts.
+The mirror in the lid is perfect for an on-the-go bag solution, while the tin is hardwearing, the colours unisex, and the design minimal.
+The dimensions of the tin were designed specifically to fit through a postbox, meaning no missed delivery cards and a lower carbon footprint from fewer delivery attempts.

-The shipping box of XO Balm aims to be as environmentally-friendly as possible; the cardboard is completely recyclable, the packing material is simply shredded waste paper, all transactional information is sent online to avoid unnecessary printing, and the aluminium tins are designed to be reused.
+The shipping box of XO Balm is as environmentally-friendly as possible; the cardboard is completely recyclable, the packing material is simply shredded waste paper, and all transactional information is sent online to avoid unnecessary printing.

 Protecting the environment is important to XO Balm.
 We aim to reduce, reuse and recycle:

-Reduce: Instead of buying packing materials, we use shredded paper and newspapers
+Reduce: Instead of buying packing materials, we use shredded recycled paper and newspapers

 Reuse: The tin; once your product is finished the tin can be reused to hold small items